stanley3384/OrderedSetVelociRaptor/README.md

 or
 Unzip the contents of the zip file into the new empty folder.

+./configure
-cd apophenia-X.XX
+cd apophenia-0.99
+make
-./configure; make; sudo make install
+sudo make install

 --After Apophenia is installed, install GTK+, gfortran and gnuplot.